mainmatter/rust-python-interoperability/book/src/01_intro/00_welcome.md

 Consultant at [Mainmatter](https://mainmatter.com/rust-consulting/).\
 Luca has been working with Rust since 2018, initially at TrueLayer and then at AWS.\
-Luca is the author of ["Zero to Production in Rust"](https://zero2prod.com), the go-to resource for learning how to build backend applications in Rust, and ["100 Exercises to Learn Rust"], a learn-by-doing introduction to Rust itself.\
+Luca is the author of ["Zero to Production in Rust"](https://zero2prod.com), the go-to resource for learning how to build backend applications in Rust, and ["100 Exercises to Learn Rust"](https://rust-exercises.com), a learn-by-doing introduction to Rust itself.\
 He is also the author and maintainer of a variety of open-source Rust projects, including [`cargo-chef`](https://github.com/LukeMathWalker/cargo-chef), [Pavex](https://pavex.dev) and [`wiremock`](https://github.com/LukeMathWalker/wiremock-rs).